Growth & Care

 Mass Planting, Rock/Alpine Gardens, General Garden Use

 Tor Spirea features dainty clusters of white flowers at the ends of the branches from late spring to early summer.
-It has forest green foliage throughout the season.
+It has forest green deciduous foliage.
 The small oval leaves turn outstanding shades of red, yellow and coppery-bronze in the fall.
-The fruit is not ornamentally significant.